Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 On the portal you can download for free:

-With information about the rate of cardiac output, the reader can analyze the performance of the organ.
-When left ventricular ejection is below normal, it is recommended to consult a cardiologist as soon as possible.
+Having information about the cardiac output rate, the reader can analyze the performance of the organ.
+When left ventricular output is below normal, it is recommended to consult a cardiologist as soon as possible.
 It is worth noting that the doctor is primarily interested not in the presence of pathology, but in the cause of the development of the disease.
 Therefore, after ultrasound, additional studies are often carried out.

-Low ventricular ejection is most commonly associated with feeling unwell, swelling, and shortness of breath.
-How to increase the size of the fraction?
-We live in the era of progressive medicine, therefore, in the arsenal of doctors to increase the release of blood into the vessels, therapy takes the first place.
-Basically, the ward is on outpatient treatment, during which specialists monitor the activity of the heart and vascular system.
-In addition to medication, surgery is sometimes performed.
+Low ventricular output is most often characterized by malaise, swelling, and shortness of breath.
+How to increase the volume of the fraction?
+We live in an era of progressive medicine, so in the arsenal of doctors to increase the release of blood into the vessels, therapy takes first place.
+Basically, the patient is undergoing outpatient treatment, during which specialists monitor the activity of the heart and vascular system.
+In addition to drug treatment, surgical intervention is sometimes performed.

-• refusal from salt, seasonings and dishes containing it;
+• refusal of salt, seasonings and dishes containing it;

 • moderate physical activity;